ryan-roemer/loose-bits/_posts/2013-11-25-writing-a-technical-book-part-2.md

 expanding on my detailed book outline that I had begun as part of the book scoping and negotiation process with Packt.

-The original outline had about a page of bullet points per chapter.
+The original outline had about one page of bullet points per chapter.
 I turned this into a series of sections and sub-sections for Chapter 1.
 Then, I filled in as many substantive bullet points as I could for each section and sub-section to essentially write the structure and outline content for the entire first chapter before diving in and actually writing text.

-I strongly recommend detailed outlines for any large writing project as it forces you to collect your thoughts, hone the overall message and protect you from writing lots of text in directions that will later be cut in the editorial process.
+I strongly recommend detailed outlines for any large writing project as it forces you to collect your thoughts, hone the overall message and protects you from writing lots of text in directions that will later be cut in the editorial process.
 Or, putting in software development terms, you don't start a large web application by writing code top-to-bottom - instead, you create a general